 In March 2020, the FASB issued ASU 2020-04, which together with all subsequent amendments, provides guidance on facilitation of the effects of reference rate reform on financial reporting.
 The new guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships and other transactions affected by reference rate reform.
 If certain criteria are met, an entity will not be required to remeasure or reassess certain contract modifications that result from the discontinuation of the London Inter-Bank Offered Rate (LIBOR) or another reference rate.
 Changes to the critical terms of a hedging relationship affected by reference rate reform will not require entities to de-designate the relationship if certain criteria are met.
 Optional expedients also allow derivative instruments impacted by changes in the interest rate used for margining, discounting, or contract price alignment to qualify for certain optional relief.
-This standard may be elected and applied to contract modifications made between March 12, 2020 through December 31, 2022.
+This standard may be elected and applied to contract modifications made between March 12, 2020 through December 31, 2024.
 The Company has evaluated the impact of the discontinued use of LIBOR in its contract obligations and taken actions to update contracts where necessary.
-The financial impact resulting from the change has been determined to be immaterial.
+The Company is currently evaluating the impact of this guidance on its Consolidated Financial Statements.

 In 2016, the FASB issued ASU 2016-13 that provides guidance on the measurement of credit losses for certain financial assets.
 This ASU replaces the incurred loss impairment methodology with one that reflects expected credit losses.
 The measurement of expected credit losses should be based on historical loss information, current conditions, and reasonable and supportable forecasts.
 The guidance also requires enhanced disclosures.
 This ASU is effective for fiscal years beginning after December 15, 2022 and interim periods within those fiscal years.
-Early adoption is permitted.
 The Company is currently evaluating the impact of this guidance on its Consolidated Financial Statements.